pmwaniki/xray-analysis/README.md

-# Interpretation of pediatric chest x-rays using machine learning
+# Classification of pediatric chest x-rays using machine learning